MicrosoftDocs/dataexplorer-docs/data-explorer/kusto-emulator.md

 ---
 # Azure Data Explorer Kusto emulator

 The Kusto emulator provides a local environment emulating the [Kusto Query Engine](https://docs.microsoft.com/en-us/azure/data-explorer/engine-v3) facilitating local development and automated testing.
 It runs locally and doesn't require provisioning any Azure service or incurring any cost.
-It's a free offering under the [End User License Agreement (EULA)](https://aka.ms/adx.emulator.eula).
+It's a free offering under the [following license terms](https://aka.ms/adx.emulator.license).

 > [!NOTE]
 > The Kusto emulator is a free offering.
 > * It's provided *as-is*, without any support or warranties.
 > * It isn't meant for production use due to many limitations making it a poor technology for production scenarios.
-> * It's explicitly forbidden by the EULA to perform benchmark tests using the emulator.
+> * It's explicitly forbidden by the [license terms](https://aka.ms/adx.emulator.license) to perform benchmark tests using the emulator.
 Given the built-in limitations of the emulator, it has a very different performance profile compare to the Azure service.

 ## Architecture